 - Create a “Happy Birthday Sam! 🎉” message in Canva and share the image on your internal company channels.
 Include a prompt for colleagues to share “one memory of working with Sam” as a way to encourage fun participation and engagement.

-Here are some virtual birthday party ideas by Good Housekeeping, including champagne deliveries and home workouts.
+Here are some virtual birthday party ideas to get you started.

 Pro tip: You can adjust your birthday cheer to match the recipient of the message.
 For example, I am happy to ignore my birthday and okay with a brief mention.
 Other team members may like to highlight the day a little more 🙂